techy-robot/Meteoroid/README.md

 - High speed 500mm/s and 30k accel
 - High Quality

+The motion system inspiration is from Zero G Mercury 1.1, which is a relatively simple corexy conversion for ender 5 frames and was my starting point.

-Total Aggrigate Hours Spent: 14 hrs
+Total Aggrigate Hours Spent: 21 hrs

 Project Time Span: Feb 1, 2025-Present